the-unrealist/the-unrealist/_posts/2022-10-19-commonui-actionbar.md

 ### Back Handler
 **Common Activatable Widgets** can register a binding for the default Back input action by setting **Is Back Handler** to true.
 The default behavior is to deactivate the widget.
 This can be changed by overriding the **On Handle Back Action** function of the Common Activatable Widget.

-To display the Back input action in the Action Bar, both **Back > Is Back Action Displayed in Action Bar** *and* **Input > Display in Action Bar** need to be set to true.
+To display the Back input action in the Action Bar, both **Is Back Action Displayed in Action Bar** *and* **Display in Action Bar** need to be set to true.

 ### Custom Actions
-While it's straightforward to handle the Back action, it gets a rather tricky if you want to bind more inputs.
+While it's straightforward to handle the Back input, it gets a rather tricky if you want to bind more inputs.
 This will require C++, but there is a workaround if you want to do it in Blueprints only.
 The workaround is to add invisible (zero-width) Common Buttons to a Common Activatable Widget.

 Otherwise, you'll need to jump into C++ and call `RegisterUIActionBinding` in `UCommonUserWidget`, which is, unfortunately, not exposed to Blueprints.